General Data Protection Regulation

 We are acting in our care clients’ vital interests by providing them with care services.
 If and when one of our clients needs to go to hospital, we are also acting in their vital interests when we share their personal information with paramedics or hospital staff.
 We would also be acting in a person’s vital interests if we shared information with Birmingham Safeguarding Adults Board where we have a concern about the safety of a resident or client.

 The recipients or categories of recipients of the personal data:

 The recipients of the personal data are:

-1. Authorised staff of the Yardley Great Trust Group, ie members of our staff who provide services, those who provide administrative support and those who account for income and expenditure;
+- Authorised staff, ie members of our staff who provide services, those who provide administrative support and those who account for income and expenditure, including auditors;

 The details of transfers of the personal data to any third countries or international organisations (if applicable):

 We do not transfer any personal information abroad.